-The Board of Administration invests assets in 28 designated funds other than the FRS (Defined Benefit) Trust Fund.
-As of December 31, 2023, the total market value of these funds equaled approximately \$60 billion.
+The Board of Administration invests assets in 28 designated funds other than the FRS (Defined Benefit) Trust Fund, including sinking funds for State bond issues.
+As of June 30, 2024, the total market value of these funds equaled approximately \$59.2 billion.
 Each fund is independently managed by the Board of Administration in accordance with the applicable documents, legal requirements, and investment plans.
 Liquidity and preservation of capital are preeminent investment objectives for most of these funds, so investments for these are restricted to high quality money market instruments (e.g., cash, short-term treasury securities, certificates of deposit, banker's acceptances, and commercial paper).
 The term of these investments is generally short but may vary depending upon the requirements of each trust and its investment plan.